- Preventing Students Abroad Sexual Assault

 Lets face it, living a negative life is exhausting.

 After a sexual assault it is vital that you utilize positive coping skills and practice self care.
 Bad things happen to good people.
 Find a healthy outlet to express your emotions and feelings.
+Practice self-expression.
 This can help rebuild your confidence and your sense of empowerment.
 Focus on your well being as a whole because all your boundaries have been violently invaded: mind, body, and spirit.
 The resources are endless, so please take time to do some searching.
 It is possible to live a healthy, full life.

 Keeping a journal is something that is widely recognized as beneficial and healing.
 Don’t forget to write about your future too!